hirnlego/repetita-versio/README.md

 parameters for the two channels and re-triggering the looper might just do it.

-2) more important and less obvious: for the same reason saw above when talking about the *global mode*, the modulation will always acts only on the currently selected channel, or on both at the same time if the switch is in the center position.
+2) more important and less obvious: for the same reason saw above when talking about the *settings page*, the modulation will always acts only on the currently selected channel, or on both at the same time if the switch is in the center position.
 This can be used creatively (for example as a randomization of sorts), but be advised that things can go out of control pretty fast :)